top of page

 • Platform as a service

 The most fundamental building block is the Azure virtual machine.
-Using Azure virtual machine, we can able to deploy different services such as Windows, Linux within the Azure cloud.
+Using Azure virtual machines, we can deploy different services, such as Windows and Linux, within the Azure cloud.
 When we implement a virtual machine, every virtual machine will have an associated OS and data disk.

 Azure Compute Options